Noncommutative maximal operators with rough kernels: Introduction and state of main result

 In recent years, there are extensive research on the noncommutative harmonic analysis, especially on the noncommutative Calder\'on-Zygmund theory (see \eg \cite{Par09}, \cite{MP09}, \cite{Cad18}, \cite{CXY13}).
 The main content of this topic is focused on investigating the boundedness property of various operators in harmonic analysis on the noncommutative $L_p$ space.
 Due to the lack of commutativity (i.e. $ab=ba$ may not hold in general case), many problems in the study of noncommutative Calder\'on-Zygmund theory seem to be more difficult, for instance the weak type (1,1) bound of integral operator.

 It is well known that the real variable theory of classical harmonic analysis is initialed by A. P. Calder\'on and A. Zygmund in 1950s (see \cite{CZ52}).
 One of the remarkable technique in \cite{CZ52} is the so-called Calder\'on-Zygmund decomposition, which is now a widely used method in harmonic analysis.
-This technique not only gives a real variable method to show weak type (1,1) bounds of singular integrals, but also provides a basic idea of stop time arguments for many topics in harmonic analysis, such as the theory of Hardy and BMO spaces (see \eg \cite{Gra14C}, \cite{Gra14M}, \cite{Ste93}).
-The noncommutative Calder\'on-Zygmund decomposition was recently established by J. Parcet \cite{Par09} via the theory of noncommutative martingales.
-He used this tool to get the weak type (1,1) bound of the standard Calder\'on-Zygmund operator whose kernel satisfies the Lipschitz regularity.
+This technique not only gives a real variable method to show weak type (1,1) bounds of singular integrals, but also provides a basic idea of stopping time arguments for many topics in harmonic analysis, such as the theory of Hardy and BMO spaces (see \eg \cite{Gra14C}, \cite{Gra14M}, \cite{Ste93}).
+The noncommutative Calder\'on-Zygmund decomposition was recently established in \cite{Par09} via the theory of noncommutative martingales.
+With this tool, the weak type (1,1) bound theory of the standard Calder\'on-Zygmund operator was developed there.
 It was pointed out in \cite{Par09} that the noncommutative Calder\'on-Zygmund decomposition and the related method should open a door to work for more general class of operators.
-For the subsequent works related to weak type (1,1) problem and noncommutative Calder\'on-Zygmund decomposition, we refer to see \cite{MP09}, \cite{Cad18}, \cite{CPSZ19}, \cite{CSZ18}, \cite{HX19} and the references therein.
+For the subsequent works related to weak type (1,1) problem and noncommutative Calder\'on-Zygmund decomposition, we refer to see \cite{MP09}, \cite{Cad18}, \cite{CPSZ19}, \cite{CSZ18}, \cite{HX21}, \cite{HLX22}, \cite{CCP22} and the references therein.